Written by 6:21 am Business Enablement

 • Work Overload: Complaints about excessive workloads, unrealistic targets, or insufficient resources to handle assigned tasks can lead to burnout and fatigue among employees.

-• Work-life Balance: Issues related to long working hours, lack of breaks, or intrusion into personal time can lead to the employees being stressed and burntout.
+• Work-life Balance: Long working hours, lack of breaks, or intrusion into personal time can stress employees and cause burnout.

 Interpersonal Relations